 One of the reasons I stopped drinking was because that habit was contributing to my financial difficulties.
 I never really liked beer; I was more into wine and cocktail drinks.
 Coming from a family that has alcohol consumers, hahaha, it took me a little while to quit even after becoming a born-again Christian.
 It was The Lord Who helped me quit, I couldn’t do it on my own really, hahaha.
 Not only He took the desire of wanting to drink alcohol away from me, but He also brought into my awareness the benefits of me stop drinking.
 One of them it helped me become more productive.
 Another is it saved me money, because drinking alcohol costs.
 I’m talking a lot of costs, because I started drinking secretly in my late teenage years.
 I remember waiting to become twenty one to be able to drink publicly.
 In fact when I turned twenty one, my sister and her husband took me to a nightclub that night.
 I celebrated my birthday in the night club…hahaha.
 I remember how I was looking forward that night to seeing that tag on my hand that I am qualified to drink publicly…hahaha.
 And I wasn’t a really a troubled kid, like I said I was living with alcohol consumers, one day I tried it, I liked the buzz it gave me and that’s why I was consuming it until the Lord delivered me from it.

 Another major reason why most of us cannot overcome our financial difficulties and deficits is because of our bad habits.
 It’s really not much because of our circumstances, our financial status, or our income levels.
-Yes, its true there are situations like a long-term illness that can deplete your money away.
+Yes, it’s true there are situations like a long-term illness that can deplete your money away.
 But I’m talking about the circumstances that we can control such as bad spending habits.

 Okay, I feel like I’m confessing a lot today…hahaha.
 So one of my ex-habits was to go clubbing, and in some weeks I could even go more than one time.
-Eventually it came a habit and a weekly thing.
+Eventually it became a habit and a weekly thing.
 And you know when you go clubbing; you spend a lot of money on weekly basis.
 For instance; I spent money on buying skimp clothes, six inch hills, let alone paying for my own drinks and entrance fees.
 I spent money on things that I consider not really important to me right now.
 But it was part of my youth experiences that helped me in my today to be able to make more wise decisions.

 Those examples show that our habits cost.
 So if you know that you have habits that are not supporting your right now financially, then it’s best if you can do something about them.
 If you have a shopping habit like I do that maybe is not really hazardous but it can break your bank account, and you know you can’t stop it completely, then minimize it.
 Create yourself a budget of how much you can afford to spend on shopping each year.
 It will help you control this habit and save you money.